Do not resuscitate: France

 In 2005, France implemented its "Patients' Rights and End of Life Care" act.
 This act allows the withholding/withdrawal of life support treatment and as well as the intensified usage of certain medications that can quicken the action of death.
 This act also specifies the requirements of the act.

 The "Patients' Rights and End of Life Care" Act includes three main measures.
 First, it prohibits the continuation of futile medical treatments.
 Secondly, it empowers the right to palliative care that may also include the intensification of the doses of certain medications that can result in the shortening the patient's life span.
 Lastly, it strengthens the principle of patient autonomy.
 If the patient is unable to make a decision, the discussion, thus, goes to a trusted third party.

 Hong Kong

-Starting in 2000, the Medical Council of Hong Kong has taken the position that advance directives should be recognized.
 A Law Reform Commission consultation from 2004 to 2006 resulted in a recommendation that legislation be passed in support of advance directives.
-However, as of 2019 no consensus had been reached on legislation.
+In November of 2024, the Legislative Council of Hong Kong passed “The Advance Decision on Life-sustaining Treatment Ordinance” to take effect after 18 months.
+This law establishes a legal framework for competent patients over 18 to refuse life-sustaining treatment.

-The Hong Kong Hospital Authority has adopted a set of forms which its doctors will recognize if properly completed.
+Since 2010, The Hong Kong Hospital Authority has adopted a set of forms which its doctors will recognize if properly completed.
 However, their recognition at private hospitals is less clear.